eVocaTiv/ZentorsUI/README.md

 ### An simplistic register portal
 A simplistic register / login portal switchable at the click of a button.
 Descriptive with placeholders & buttons with ample areas and spacing for a fluent user experience.
+The elements are intentionally large and logically close to adhere to the UX laws of proximity, similarity and Fitt's law.
 <p align="center"><img src="screenshots/Zentors Login Screenshot.JPG" /></p>
 A customized switch for mentor / mentee login which makes for a easy sign up.
 <p align="center"><img src="screenshots/Zentors Mentor.JPG" /></p>